BRAiNCHiLD95/BRAiNCHiLD95/README.md

 for the other verticals (Pet/Equivet/Vet 24-7):
 - A Next.js based application for 3 verticals (with common business logic, but extended for differing use-cases).
 - An AI Assistant within the platform to assist with bookings, follow-ups, as well as general queries.
-- An RAG bot - deeply integrated with all verticals, as well as it's own app - for 24-7 support/access.
+- An RAG based chatbot (VetAssist) - deeply integrated with all verticals, as well as it's own app - for 24-7 support/access.

 <!--
 **BRAiNCHiLD95/BRAiNCHiLD95** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.